How to use xrdp on Linux Mint 15 to allow remote desktop connections from Windows 8.

 This is nothing to worry about.
 Just click Yes and then connect to your Linux box.

 But the xrdp system is a good way to remotely administer a computer and show off the capabilities of Linux.
-So give this a go and see how useful this is.
+So give this a go and see how useful it is to access your Linux desktop from a Windows machine.